 “My family did it the right way.
 They came here legally.”
 This is a claim so often preached with a touch of arrogance by those critical of the presence of undocumented immigrants in the United States.
 You’ll see it posted on a YouTube comment or hear it stumble out of the mouth of your father in law at a family gathering or your friend at a bar after a couple beers have relieved his filter for the night.
 A truthful response to the “my family did it the right way” assertion is one that looks at how American immigration policy has drastically changed over time, and how the great grandfather who came to America with a couple coins and a dream would have faced much more scrutiny today.

-In order to begin with a thoughtful response to the “my family came here legally” claim, it is important to acknowledge that if an ancestor was able to come to the U.S legally it was likely because of a clear racial privilege.
+It’s important to start the conversation by acknowledging that if someone claims their ancestors came to America legally, it really means they came to America White.
 African slaves can be seen through an immigration framework as forcibly illegal immigrants.
 Throughout the first half of the 19th century this was constantly reinforced with legislation such as the Three-Fifths Compromise that considered slaves to count for three-fifths of a House member’s constituent, or the Supreme Court’s Dred Scott decision, which determined free or enslaved people of African descent had no standing to sue in federal court because they were not citizens.
-Later on in the century, 1882’s Chinese Exclusion Act began to discriminately turn away Chinese immigrants while immigrants of every other national origin were accepted.
-For someone claim their ancestor was able to come to the U.S legally before the end of the Chinese Exclusion Act in 1943, they must not be Chinese.
+Later on, in the century, 1882’s Chinese Exclusion Act began to discriminately turn away Chinese immigrants while immigrants of every other national origin were accepted.
+If someone claims their ancestor was able to come to the U.S legally before the end of the Chinese Exclusion Act in 1943, they must not be Chinese.

 For most of the 19th century, immigrants were not legal or illegal since that was hardly a paradigm in which we viewed immigrants.
 There were almost no laws preventing anyone from showing up and making the United States their home.
 Even the phrase “illegal immigrant” was not coined until the 1920’s.
 From 1892 to 1954, the immigration inspections on Ellis Island were just a notch above today’s airport security.
 12 million immigrants coming through typically waited four to five hours after showing up and then were free to enter the country.